MorganConrad/serviceworkers/README.md

 The second listener, `realHandler()`, responds by calling the normal fetch method, ending the listener chain.

 Try swapping the order, putting `realHandler` first, and see if `doNothing` still gets called.

+In a "real" example, one listener might handle HTML, another CSS, etc...

 [Try It Yourself](http://morganconrad.github.io/serviceworkers/02_multipleListeners/www/index.html)